 A recent study by the National Heart, Lung, and Blood Institute found testosterone levels dropped significantly in men who don’t get enough sleep—equivalent to aging 10-15 years.
 The study analyzed 10 healthy, lean guys, averaging around 24 years old.
 When deprived of sleep, their testosterone levels dropped by a whopping 10-15%.

 Make sure you don’t have any micronutrient deficiencies

 A 2006 study “Food Alone May Not Provide Sufficient Micronutrients for Preventing Deficiency,” published in the Journal of the International Society of Sports Nutrition, showed even more convincingly that it’s really hard to get all the essential vitamins and minerals from food alone.
-In this study 70 athlete diets were analyzed.
-And every single one was deficient by more than two micronutrients.
+In this study, 70 athlete diets were analyzed.
+And every single one was deficient in more than two micronutrients.

 One simple way to help remove these micronutrient deficiencies while dieting is to consume a reliable multivitamin supplement.
 To learn about which multivitamins to choose and removing micronutrient deficiencies check out this post (Can multivitamins boost testosterone production).

 keep cortisol levels low by generally reducing the stress in your life.
 While on a calorie deficient diet your cortisol levels are easily increased by stress (study, study).
 Ensure you reward yourself for weekly achievements.
 And Don’t forget to enjoy the process.